GovTechSG/apex-cloud-troubleshooting/docs/logs/debugging-API-issues2.md

 ## Verify the API request to the endpoint

-To verify that a client or application has made a request to the APEX Cloud API endpoint, you can check the value in the **X-Forwarded-For** header in the Traffic Details panel, under the **transactionElements.leg0.protocolInfo.recvHeader** column.
+To verify that a client or application has made a request to the APEX Cloud API endpoint, you can check the **X-Forwarded-For** header, which can be found under the **transactionElements.leg0.protocolInfo.recvHeader** column in the Traffic Details panel.

 ![traffic-trace-message](/images/dashboard-traffic-details-header.png)

-**X-Forwarded-For:** usually contains the following values: `<client>, <proxy1>, <proxy2>`.
+**Syntax**<br>
+`X-Forwarded-For: <client>, <proxy1>, <proxy2>`

 The `<client>` value refers to the IP address of the application that initiated the API request to the APEX Cloud endpoint.